Ecobblah/Vocabulary/README.md

 * Ajax
 * API

 Where you can look up words without saving or copying the definitions.
-Words can always be downloaded on PDF.
-Also has a word of a day.
+Words can always be downloaded on PDF, also has a word of a day.

 ## what i didn't do
 * Styling